Jethro-Tsoi/Paris/memory-bank/progress.md

 ## Current Status

+The project has recently expanded to include a backtesting framework for evaluating FinBERT sentiment predictions in potential trading strategies.
+The backtesting script (`final_backtest.py`) processes sentiment predictions from the FinBERT model, extracts ticker symbols, fetches historical price data using yfinance, and simulates trades based on sentiment signals.

+Key achievements in the backtesting implementation:
+1. Successfully processed 28,176 rows from the FinBERT predictions CSV
+2. Extracted 2,890 unique ticker symbols from financial_info data
+3. Implemented a trading strategy that generates trades for each sentiment signal
+4. Developed visualization components for backtest results including:
+   - Average returns and win rates by ticker
+   - Individual ticker analysis charts
+   - Returns by sentiment type
+   - Trade counts by sentiment
+5. Fixed issues with individual ticker analysis charts
+6. Enhanced timestamp parsing to handle different formats
+7. Implemented robust ticker handling with proper error management

+The script now generates detailed statistics for each ticker, including period return, max drawdown, average daily return, return variance, trade performance metrics (average return, win rate, max gain/loss), and sentiment breakdown.

 The project PARIS (Personalized AI-Advisor for Robo Investment Strategies) has successfully implemented all planned model architectures including both 3-class and 5-class sentiment classification models using FinBERT, as well as LoRA fine-tuning for Gamma 3 and Gemma 3.
 The 5-class models extend the original implementation to provide more granular sentiment analysis with STRONGLY_NEGATIVE, NEGATIVE, NEUTRAL, POSITIVE, and STRONGLY_POSITIVE classifications.

 The Gemma 3 implementation with LoRA fine-tuning has been completed in 02a_gemma3_training_lora.ipynb, adding another powerful model architecture to compare with FinBERT and Gamma 3.
 All models are now implemented with consistent evaluation metrics and early stopping mechanisms.

+A comprehensive model comparison between Gemma 3 and FinBERT has been implemented in 03_model_comparison.ipynb, evaluating both models on accuracy, precision, recall, F1 score, Cohen's kappa, Matthews correlation coefficient, ROC-AUC score, and inference speed.
+The comparison includes visualizations like bar charts for metrics and confusion matrices for detailed analysis.

+Additionally, a new notebook 04_finbert_predictions.ipynb has been created to generate predictions on the full all_labeled_tweets.csv dataset using the fine-tuned FinBERT model.
+This notebook implements efficient batch processing for large datasets, adds detailed analysis of prediction distributions, compares predictions with original labels when available, and uses timestamp-based file naming for prediction outputs.

 The training process uses similar hyperparameters across models for fair comparison, with early stopping based on validation metrics.
 All models can coexist in the project, allowing for comparative analysis of performance and use cases.